I love this authentic lamb achari recipe!

 - 2 onions – finely chopped

-- 2 tablespoons garlic and ginger paste
+- 2 tbsp garlic and ginger paste

 - 2 birds eye chillies – finely chopped

-- 200ml ( ¾ cup) chopped tinned tomatoes
+- 200ml ( 3/4 cup) chopped tinned tomatoes

-- 1 teaspoon coriander powder
+- 1 tsp coriander powder

-- 1 teaspoons red chilli powder (more or less to taste)
+- 1 tbsp red chilli powder (more or less to taste)

 - 750g (1 ½ lbs.) leg of lamb, fat removed and cut into bite sized pieces with bone

-- 1 generous tablespoons lime pickle
+- 1 generous tbsp lime pickle

-- 1 generous tablespoon smooth mango chutney
+- 1 generous tbsp smooth mango chutney

-- 4 tablespoons plain natural yogurt
+- 4 tbsp plain natural yogurt

-- 1 teaspoon dried fenugreek (methi) leaves
+- 1 tsp dried fenugreek (methi) leaves

-- 1 teaspoon garam masala
+- 1 tsp garam masala

 - Juice of one lemon

-- 3 tablespoons finely chopped fresh coriander
+- 3 tbsp finely chopped fresh coriander

 - Heat the oil in a frying pan over medium high heat.
 When the oil is visibly hot, add the panch poran and dried Kashmiri chillies.
-The panch poran will begin to crackle as the spices release their flavour into the oil.
+The panch poran will begin to crackle as the spices release its flavour into the oil.